iinaki/rusty-merkle-tree/README.md

 - `add <element> <--hash>`, adds a new element to the Merkle Tree, if the `--hash` flag is passed the element will be hashed before being added to the tree.
 - `exit`, exits the program.

-To create a Merkle Tree you have to pass the program a file with the hashes/elements that you want te tree to store.
+To create a Merkle Tree you have to pass the program a file with the hashes/elements that you want the tree to store.

 ### Examples
 I've included two files in the examples directory, one with hashes and one with strings for you to test.